 - Deferring your pension - you may want to wait before buying an annuity, but doing this does not necessarily mean you'll get a higher income.

 - Shopping around for the best annuity rate - you don't have to take your income from Prudential.
 You can shop around and depending on which type of annuity and options you choose, may be able to get a higher income elsewhere.
 This is called the Open Market Option.

 - Tax-free lump sum - you can usually take 25% of your pension fund as a tax free lump sum but you must do this at the same time you take your benefits.

 - Income drawdown - you can leave your money invested and draw an income from it.

-- Small pension pot - if all your pension savings total £18,000 or less and you're aged between 60 and 75 you may be able to take all of it as a partly taxable cash lump sum.
+- Small pension pot - if all your pension savings total £30,000 or less and you're aged over 60 you may be able to take all of it as a partly taxable cash lump sum.